 Get your thoughts in place to share and communicate your mission with everyone during these unprecedented times to take away any insecurities that are currently hanging in the air.

-When it comes to tasks, make sure to communicate exactly what you expect and eliminate doubts about their execution through clarity.
+When it comes to tasks, make sure to communicate clearly what you expect and eliminate doubts about their execution through transparency.
 The distance might make procrastination due to unclarity unfortunately easier.
 We want to avoid that.

 Read your emails twice before sending it to reassure their communication clarity.
 Ask for a reply to reconfirm that you are all on the same page.